santosh8896/Text_Summaryzer/README.md

 Text Summarization Using Spacy,NLTk and Gensim
 ### Key feature:
-   1. You can summarize your text throught Enter the TEXT or Enter the URL
+   1. You can summarize your text through Enter the TEXT or Enter the URL

   2. Compare Summarizers